3393412/plinkoboy/README.md

 this project is about game that drop the ball and bounce collision with peg

+How to use the program :
+clone repository
+and run in new.py
 demo vid :
 https://youtu.be/38_u8M7QB3M
 uml class diagram